A Guide to GI Bill® Benefits and Resources

-The VA offers career counseling to veterans who qualify for educational assistance and service members who were not dishonorably discharged and who left the military less than a year from their final day of service.
+The VA offers career counseling to veterans who qualify for educational assistance, service members who were not dishonorably discharged, and service members who left the military within the past year.

-Career counseling services help individuals determine a career path either within or outside the military.
-Services also include assistance with finding a training program or job and adjustment training to help with the transition from the military to the workforce.
-To apply for these benefits, you will need to fill out paperwork via the eBenefits portal on the VA website.
+Career counseling services can help you determine the right career for you, whether that's within or outside the military.
+Services also include assistance with finding a training program or job and adjustment training to help with the transition from military life to the workforce.

-If you do not use or intend to use your GI Bill, you may be able to transfer your benefits to your spouse or children.
+If you do not use, or do not intend to use, your GI Bill benefits, you may be able to transfer them to a spouse or children.
 The transfer must be approved by the U.S. Department of Defense.
-It is highly advised to read about the transfer process before beginning a transfer, since spouses receive different and more immediate benefits than children.

-If you are currently using your GI Bill or have any remaining benefits it's important to keep track of what is still available to you.
-Post-9/11 GI Bill users or those who have received an application decision can access their information through a DS Logon, My HealtheVet, or ID.me account.
-Note that this tool is only available during certain days and times of the week.
+If you are using your GI Bill benefits or have any remaining, it's important to keep track of what's still available to you.
+Post-9/11 GI Bill users, or those who've received an application decision, can access their information through a DS Logon, My HealtheVet, or ID.me account.

 Valid at degree-granting institutions only, this program can help individuals pay for out-of-state private school and graduate school when all costs are not covered by the Post-9/11 GI Bill.